yiremorlans/byte-garden/src/site/notes/DS & Algorithms/Stacks & Queues.md

 				return this.storage[item]
 			}
 		}
-		// Log message indicating that element was not found in the stack and return undefined console.log(`${element} does not exist in the storage!`) }
+		console.log(`${element} does not exist in the storage!`) }

 	// Method that checks if the stack is empty isEmpty(){
-		// Log message indicating whether the stack is empty or not and return true if size is 0 console.log(this.size === 0)
+		console.log(this.size === 0)
 		return this.size === 0
 	}